The Florida Bar

-The other state agency with general consumer interest responsibilities is the Florida Department of Legal Affairs or the Florida Attorney General.
-The Department of Legal Affairs' Citizens Services at (850) 414-3990 oversees state regulations which protect consumer interests in a number of different types of transactions.
-The Department can file suit on behalf of the public, although it does not act as a private attorney would in handling individual cases on behalf of individual consumers.
-The Economic Crime Division has specific enforcement authority and interest in some major consumer problem areas, including misleading advertising and deceptive trade practices.
-There is a consumer hotline for fraud at (866) 966-7226.
+The other state agency with general consumer interest responsibilities is the Florida Department of Legal Affairs of the Florida Attorney General.
+The Department of Legal Affairs' Office of Citizens Services at (850) 414-3990 oversees state regulations that protect consumer interests in many types of transactions.
+The department can file suit on behalf of the public, although it does not act as a private attorney would in handling individual cases on behalf of individual consumers.
+The Consumer Protection Division has specific enforcement authority and interest in some major consumer problem areas, including misleading advertising and deceptive trade practices.
+There is a consumer hot line for fraud at (866) 9NO-SCAM, or (866) 966-7226.

-Some of the more highly populated counties, such as Miami-Dade, Broward, Palm Beach, Hillsborough, Pasco, Orange, Pinellas and City of Jacksonville Counties, also have county consumer protection or consumer service agencies.
-You can check for them in the telephone directory under your county's listings.
+Some of the more populous counties, such as Miami-Dade, Broward, Palm Beach, Hillsborough, Pasco, Orange and Pinellas counties, also have county consumer protection or consumer service agencies.

-Of course, local Better Business Bureaus or similar organizations may be able to assist you as well.
-In many cases, consumers with legitimate complaints will have to pursue their problems through an attorney or attempt to go to court on their own behalf by using the Small Claims Court which is available in every county in Florida.
+A local Better Business Bureau or similar organization also may be able to assist you.
+In many cases, consumers with legitimate complaints will have to pursue their problems through an attorney or attempt to go to court on their own behalf by using the Small Claims Court, which is available in every county in Florida.

 If you are considering Small Claims Court, call or visit the Office of the Clerk of the County Court.
-You will usually find the members of the Clerk's staff quite helpful in answering your questions regarding procedures and fees for handling your own case.
-Also, some counties have small claims clinics to assist in the preparation of small claims cases.
+You usually will find the members of the clerk's staff helpful in answering your questions regarding procedures and fees for handling your own case.
+Also, some counties have small-claims clinics to assist in the preparation of small-claims cases.
 Contact your local bar association or consumer agency to find out if a clinic is available in your area.

-The type of damages and the amount of money you can sue for in Small Claims Court is limited and you should bear in mind that if the value of what is involved is substantial, you may find that the time required to consult with an attorney may prove to be a very wise investment.
+The type of damages and the amount of money you can sue for in Small Claims Court is limited, and you should bear in mind that, if the value of what is involved is substantial, you may find that consulting with an attorney is a wise investment.

 If you believe you need legal advice, call your attorney.
-If you do not have an attorney, call The Florida Bar Lawyer Referral Service at (800) 342-8011 or www.floridabar.org, or the local lawyer referral service or legal aid office listed in the yellow pages of your telephone book.
+If you do not have an attorney, go to The Florida Bar Lawyer Referral Service page or call (800) 342-8011.

 List of consumer protection agencies: